fttlov/JCAdvance/README.md

 ## What's the difference:
 In short: Conception of use Gyro Motion, user friendly GUI's and bugfixes. <br>
-DSAdvance was designed primarily for SONY's two-handed controllers.
+DSAdvance was designed primarily for Sony's two-handed controllers.
 JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
 I assume that Gyro aiming with a two-handed gamepad's and Joy-Con's is based on different concepts. <br>
 Two handed: Gyro aiming is a fine-tuning, adjustment for classic stick aiming. <br>
 Joy-con's it's free hand full Gyro aiming - right stick for looking(aiming) is a relic of the past.